 Have you been dreaming of amazing wildlife on your upcoming trip to Nepal?
-Then Chitwan National Park is the the place for you!
+Then Chitwan National Park is the place for you!
 Home to the Bengal tiger, wild elephants, rhinos, deer, crocodiles, and hundreds of other species; Chitwan is sure to impress you with its lively jungle and its charm.
-Keep reading to find out everything you need to know about activities, tour companies, where to stay and more!
+Keep reading to find out everything you need to know about activities, tour companies, where to stay, and more!

 When To Visit

 From October to March the weather will be comfortable and the chances of rain will be low.
-However; the best time to visit Chitwan National Park is late January to March.
+However; the best time to visit Chitwan National Park is from late January to March.
 At this time the locals are allowed to cut down the elephant grass and they use controlled fires to burn a lot of it as well.
 This grass can grow up to 8 meters (24 feet) tall; meaning that the visibility is significantly better after it is cut.

 How to Get There